ralphkb/sentinel-tickets/README.md

 ## Bug Reporting
 - For bug reports, open an issue [here](https://github.com/ralphkb/sentinel-tickets/issues).
-This is a free project that I enjoy working on in my free time, I cannot guarantee support however I will try my best to fix bugs, sort issues and add new features!
-I am constantly learning and improving, thank you for your understanding. 😄
+This is a free project that I enjoy working on in my free time, I cannot guarantee support or updates however I will try my best to fix bugs, sort issues and add new features.
+Thank you for your understanding. 😄
 Join my [Discord Server](https://discord.gg/vhXCzj9S3J) for community support.
-Patreon members receive unique roles and perks on the discord.
+Patreon members receive unique roles on the discord.

 ## License
 This project is licensed under the [MIT License](LICENSE).